 Using the same metric, the next trendiest girl’s names are Brittany, Debra, and Shirley.
 For boys, the trendiest names are Dewey, Jason, and Grover.

 We extend our sincerest congratulations to all the Lindas for this newfound honor, but be warned: You may not hold the title for long.
-These are the baby names that are expected to blow up this year.
+Next, find out what your state is best and worst at.